Complete Classification of the Euclidean Complete Solutions to a Monge-Ampere Equation: Schauder's fixed point scheme and entire solutions for

-\textbf{Remark.} Without special indication, the functions on left hand side of \eqref{e4.16} take values on $r$, while the functions on right hand side of take values on $0<\cdots<r_3<r_2<r_1<r$, which come from the Cauchy's intermediate value theorem.
+\textbf{Remark.} Without special indication, the functions on left hand side of \eqref{e4.16} take values on $r$, while the functions on right hand side of take values on $0<\cdots<r_3<r_2<r_1<r$, which come from the Cauchy's mean value theorem.